Enhancing Long Video Generation Consistency without Tuning: Introduction

 Video diffusion models have achieved broad successes in many fields, including text-to-video generation~\citep{chen2024videocrafter2,guo2023animatediff}, image-to-video generation~\citep{hu2024animate}, and objects animation~\citep{blattmann2023stable}.
 Among them, long video generation has attracted increased attention recently.
 Practitioners have been training more powerful video diffusion models to generate ten-second level videos with high resolutions~\citep{opensora,pku_yuan_lab_and_tuzhan_ai_etc_2024_10948109}.

 Despite the substantial progress made in long video generation, some critical problems still persist.
-These problems concern the (in)consistency of long videos and, indeed, video generation with multiple prompts is poorly explored in the community.
 In the long videos generated by the existing methods, the number of subjects, the shape and color of the background and each single subject, and the motion pattern of the objects change abruptly and unnaturally, as shown in Fig.~\ref{fig:qualitative_in_paper}.
-In addition, multiple prompts are often assigned to different parts of the video.
+In addition, in multi-prompt long video generation, multiple prompts are often assigned to different parts of the video.
 Thus, the interpolation or transition between different prompts is a critical part of the generated videos.
-However, existing works have not adequately investigated how to handle multiple prompt inputs to achieve better generation results.
+Some previous research, including Gen-L-Video \citep{wang2023gen}, FreeNoise \citep{qiu2023freenoise}, FIFO-Diffusion \citep{kim2024fifo} and MTVG \citep{oh2023mtvg}, have explored approaches for multi-prompt video generation.
+In this paper, we aim to further enhance the consistency of the entire video across prompts.

 We improve the consistency of generated long videos from two perspectives---the video hidden states and the prompt hidden states in the denoising networks as shown in Fig.~\ref{fig:pipeline}. {\bf First}, we introduce \textbf{Ti}me-frequency based temporal \textbf{A}ttention \textbf{R}eweighting \textbf{A}lgorithm (\textbf{\ouralgorithm{}}) to improve consistency by enhancing the video hidden states in the denoising network.
 We examine the characteristics of temporal attention scores when the generated videos are not consistent.
 As shown in Fig.~\ref{fig:motion_analysis}, the observed overly high values on the diagonal of the temporal attention scores inspire us to reweigh them.
 We assign less weight on the diagonal of the scores, encouraging the current frame to draw more information from other frames.
 While this reweighting method works well for videos containing slow motions, it incurs blur in the fast-moving objects due to improper smoothing on them.
 We resolve this problem via conducting time-frequency analysis using the \ac{dstft}.
 By identifying the motion intensity of each part in the video with \ac{dstft}, we adaptively adjust the weight on the diagonal to remove additional blur. {\bf Second}, we propose \textbf{\ourinterpolation{}} to improve consistency by designing the prompt hidden states in the denoising network.
 Our method consists of (i) prompt embedding alignment and interpolation and (ii) integration of the interpolated embeddings into the denoising network.
 The former involves prompt organization and token alignment.
 This helps to align the semantics between different prompts.
 Then, the interpolated embedding is applied to the denoising network according to the denoising time index and the layer index of the network.
 This helps to preserve the consistency of the video during the transition.
 We highlight that all proposed algorithms are \emph{training-free}.